DataSF/draft-publishing-standards/basemap/README.md

 ### Relationship to streets

 Each of these components relates to one or more streets.
-A street centerline has a unique identifier called a Centerline Node Network ID.
+A street centerline has a unique identifier called a [Centerline Node Network ID](/basemap/street-centerlines-nodes.md).

 * A building or parcel will relate to at least one street segment
   * Parcels or buildings with streets on either side will have 2 related segments
   * Corner buildings and parcels will also relate to two segments
-  * Depending on the size and shape of the parcel or building, they could be fronted on several or all sides by street segrments
+  * Depending on the size and shape of the parcel or building, they could be fronted on several or all sides by street segments
   * Most parcels or buildings on the interior of a block will relate to a single street segment
 * An address number can only be associated with a single street segment
   * When the City assigns an address number they do so along a street segment within an allowed range